haxwell/eog-mobile/RELEASING_README.md

 ionic cordova build --release android

 2.
-jarsigner -verbose -sigalg SHA1withRSA -digestalg SHA1 -keystore easyah-release-key.keystore /home/jjames/src/learning_ionic/eog-mobile/platforms/android/build/outputs/apk/release/android-release-unsigned.apk alias_name
+jarsigner -verbose -sigalg SHA1withRSA -digestalg SHA1 -keystore easyah-release-key.keystore /home/jjames/src/learning_ionic/eog-mobile.new/platforms/android/app/build/outputs/apk/release/app-release-unsigned.apk alias_name

+** The easyah-release-key.keystore file is stored outside of the git repo.
-** Note Password here is the one you've used for a long time in Keepass.
+** Note Password for keystore is the one you've used for a long time in Keepass.

 3.
-rm easyah.apk --force && zipalign -v 4 /home/jjames/src/learning_ionic/eog-mobile/platforms/android/build/outputs/apk/release/android-release-unsigned.apk easyah.apk
+rm easyah.apk --force && zipalign -v 4 /home/jjames/src/learning_ionic/eog-mobile.new/platforms/android/app/build/outputs/apk/release/app-release-unsigned.apk easyah.apk

+** this removes the easyah.apk built the last time this was run (it may not exist... thats okay) and then runs zipalign, an android apk tool.

 4.
 Issue the new release on Google Play.